Athletic Facilities, NCAA Programs

 Barnes & Noble at Texas Tech, the official university bookstore, is located in the Student Union Building.
-As the supplier for all required and recommended textbooks, the bookstore offers a large selection of used, rental, and digital books with services that include special orders and textbook reservations.
+As the supplier for all required and recommended textbooks, the bookstore offers a large selection of used, rental, and digital books with services that include special orders and online textbook and general merchandise orders.
 The bookstore will also buy back books from students at the end of each semester (see store for details).

 The bookstore accepts major credit cards, Raider Cash, and Barnes & Noble Gift Cards.
 Store hours are 7:30 a.m. to 5 p.m. weekdays during fall and spring terms.